-The Action Plan will be funded through a combination of Council funding, private business funding and other government funding.
+The Action Plan is funded through a combination of Council funding, private business funding and other government funding.

-The Redland City Tourism Strategy and Action Plan 2015–2020 will be at the forefront of Council’s tourism planning, policies and strategies as well as the tourism industry’s own plans for the next five years.
+The Redland City Tourism Strategy and Action Plan 2015–2020 is at the forefront of Council’s tourism planning, policies and strategies as well as the tourism industry’s own plans.

 Redland City Events Strategy and Action Plan 2017-2022